 Men’s 1920s Robes

-Knee length smoking jackets, made of wool or camel hair cashmere with a tasseled cord, became fashionable attire for men.
-Many were also made entirely of of silk, brocade, velvet or had a silk body and velvet shawl collar.
-Solid colors of rich gold, black, or maroon were the most common but the Asian influence hit again and prints and embroideries of dragons and other Asian arts covered many.
+The jacket only option looked more like a tuxedo jacket with frog clasps for buttons.
+Many were also made entirely of of silk, brocade, velvet, or had a silk body and velvet shawl collar.
+Solid colors of rich gold, black, or maroon were the most common, but the Asian influence hit again and prints and embroideries of dragons and other Asian arts covered many.

 “With a dressing gown, a man should hold himself over his hips, legs wide, feet pointed outward, because the folds of the falling fabric must be maintained.
 The chest is held flat the abdomen pushed forward and one walks slowly with long strides.”

 “One should walk quickly legs outstretched and close together, with chest and shoulders understated to make the neck appear longer.”

 Men’s house slippers were the other item men changed into when lounging at home.
 They were made of wool felt, brown or black leather, reptile textured patent leather or a blanket cloth.
 Many were lined in the same warm cloth that robes were made from.
 Colors tended to be dark blue, grey, black or brown until the Art Deco influence increased colors in the 1930s.

 There were a few common style of men’s house slippers:

 - Romeo- Elastic side panel on a half boot